Supporting the Most Exciting and Meaningful Missions in the World

 - Will have experience writing with clarity and technical accuracy.

 - Must be able to deal courteously with military and company personnel.

 - Must have completed high school or equivalent.

 - Possess the ability to write clearly and legibly and possess good communication skills.

 - Requires the ability to perform data input and maintenance of aircraft maintenance records and historical files in accordance with COMNAVAIRFORINST 4790.2 series and NAVAIR contractual requirements to provide accurate aircraft inventories and configurations, and scheduled maintenance information.

 PHYSICAL DEMANDS AND ENVIRONMENTAL CONDITIONS

-This classification activity requires the scope of physical movements and postures normally associated with shop/hanger/flight line maintenance activities to include bending, stooping, walking, climbing, pushing, stretching, kneeling and working in tiring, uncomfortable positions, etc. May be required to lift objects whose weight normally will not exceed 50 pounds.
+This classification activity is usually accomplished in an office environment and as such requires the scope of physical movements and postures normally associated with office activities.
+May be required to lift objects whose weight normally will not exceed 50 pounds.
 Special vision abilities required to perform this job are close vision, peripheral vision, depth perception and the ability to adjust and focus.

 The diversity of work conditions may range from an environment where there is little or no physical discomfort, to an environment where inclement weather may subject individual to severe changes of temperature, wind, rain, etc. May be required to work in areas where high noise hazards prevail.
+May be exposed to fumes or airborne particles.
 May be exposed to electrical shock hazards.
-May be exposed to fumes or airborne particles.